In observance of World AIDS Day tomorrow, the Names Project Foundation

-The Names Project Foundation launches an online display of the AIDS Memorial Quilt on America Online
+will launch an online display of the AIDS Memorial Quilt on America Online

 The AOL display of 48 individual memorial panels, complete with biographical information about each person who is memorialized, is a preliminary step toward putting the entire quilt online, said Names Project spokesman Scott Williams.